 The Nobel Prizes have been awarded every year on December 10 since 1901 and are among the world’s most prestigious honors.

 Alfred Nobel was a Swedish industrialist who designated most of his estate to establish the prestigious prizes that bear his name.
 Nobel was born in Stockholm in 1833 and spent his childhood there and in St. Petersburg, Russia, where his father had established several business ventures.
-By the time he was a young man, Alfred spoke several languages fluently and had spent time in various European countries, as well as the United States.
+By the time he was a young man, Nobel spoke several languages fluently and had spent time in various European countries, as well as the United States.
 As an adult, Nobel became known as the inventor of dynamite and other chemically based creations such as synthetic rubber and leather.
-A successful businessman with factories throughout Europe, Nobel was also keenly interested in literature and social issues.
+A successful businessman with factories throughout Europe, he was also keenly interested in literature and social issues.

 Alfred Nobel died on December 10, 1896, in San Remo, Italy.
 Although his will left numerous bequests to relatives and friends, it specified that the bulk of his fortune should be used to establish a fund, the interest on which shall be annually distributed in the form of prizes to those who, during the preceding year, shall have conferred the greatest benefit on mankind.